kennethreitz/simplemind/README.md

 ## Quickstart

-SimpleMind takes care of the complex API calls so you can focus on what matters—building, experimenting, and creating.
+Simplemind takes care of the complex API calls so you can focus on what matters—building, experimenting, and creating.

 ```bash
 $ pip install simplemind